90+ Trivia Questions and Answers for Valentine’s Day Joy!

 Answer: The Righteous Brothers

-55. What 1984 hit by Tina Turner asks the question, “What’s love got to do with it”?
+55. Question: What 1984 hit by Tina Turner asks the question, “What’s love got to do with it”?

 Answer: What’s Love Got to Do with It